MicrosoftDocs/mesh-docs/mesh/get-started.md

 keywords: mixed reality, development, getting started, documentation, guides, features, holograms
 ---

-# Get started with Avatars for Microsoft Mesh
+# Get started with Avatars for Microsoft Teams

 Avatars for Microsoft Teams is currently available in Public Preview.
 During the preview, you can turn on avatars during Teams meetings to choose how you are represented without turning on your camera.